SerinaSSuzuki/Wind-drift-compensation-analysis/README.md

 Code1 is only for cleaing our dataset, so you can skip it when you are using your dataset.

 There are two types of input files: a GPS file and an individual file.
 The individual file is available on "Input" file, while the GPS file must be downloaded from the Biologging Intelligent Platform (BiP; https://www.bip-earth.com).
 A dummy GPS dataset (with fictional lon/lat values fitted to the actual data structure) can be obtained from the GPS folder.
 By formatting your data to match this structure, the code can be executed correctly.
-Skip Code1 if you are using this dataset.

 For HMM-based state classification, a large number of approaches were tested in pursuit of better classification accuracy, and the resulting code is